ako80218/WordPress-Skeleton/README.md

 # ako80218 WordPress Skeleton

-This WordPress skeleton repo is a goiod place to begin a WordPress project repo.
+This WordPress skeleton repo is a good place to begin a WordPress project repo.
 It's a fork of Mark Jaquith's [WordPress Skeleton](href="https://github.com/markjaquith/WordPress-Skeleton")

 ## Assumptions